hpcc-systems/Distributed-Deep-Learning/README.md

 neural network model size, the underlying system hardware, and the model architecture.
 However, in general as the dataset sizes increase the increase in Thor nodes will significantly reduce training time.

-General trends can be observed below.
+General trends can be observed below in Figure 1.
 Note that the X and Y scale is logarithmic and in the dataset used in this test, each row in the dataset is 850 bytes long.
 The sytem had 1 CPU (1 core) and 3.5 gigs of memory.
 ![picture alt](imgs/trainingtime_performance.png "Figure 1")